Sairang: Connectivity

 Sairang lies on the route of Kaladan Multi-Modal Transit Transport Project.
 It is connected with roads from major towns in Assam, through NH 54.
-The nearest railway station is at Bairabi, which is connected to the railway network with a broad gauge track.
-A new broad gauge line from Bairabi to Sairang is under construction.
-Due to several delays in construction work, and due to COVID-19 pandemic-related lockdowns and lack of labour, the revised deadline of the rail line to Sairang, and the final extension till Mizoram's capital Aizawl, is likely to be completed by March 2023.
+A new Railway broad gauge line from Bairabi to Sairang was completed in June-July 2025.
+Its railway station also serve Aizawl, the capital of Mizoram.

-Survey for the Rail line from Sairang to Hmawngbuchhuah on border near Zorinpui was completed in August 2017 and it will be constructed in future phase.
+Survey for the Rail line from Sairang to Hmawngbuchhuah on the border near Zorinpui was completed in August 2017 and it will be constructed in the future phase.

-100 km route from Indo-Myanmar border at Zorinpui to Aizawl is upgraded to two-lane in both directions (total 4 lanes).
+100 km route from the Indo-Myanmar border at Zorinpui to Aizawl is upgraded to two lanes in both directions (total 4 lanes).
 From Aizal it connect to Aizawal-Saiha National Highway at Lawngtlai in Mizoram in India by road on National Highway 54 (India) (NH-54), which then continues further to Dabaka in Assam via 850 km long NH-54 which in turn is part of the larger East-West Corridor connecting North East India with the rest of India.
 Almost complete (June 2017).
-Tender has been awarded, upgrade to this national highway is under-construction and to be Completed by 2019.
+Tender has been awarded, upgrade to this national highway is under construction and to be completed by 2019.